gossi/fvf/docs/development/setup.rst

 Install Optional Tools
 ^^^^^^^^^^^^^^^^^^^^^^

 There are more useful plug-ins to support your development.
-They are available via the current releases update site (http://download.eclipse.org/releases/luna - replace "luna" with the current release):
+They are available via the current releases update site (Help > Install New Software ...
+Update Site: http://download.eclipse.org/releases/luna - replace "luna" with the current release):

 - SWT Designer
 - Eclipse GIT Team provider